Rules and Regulations

 To ensure we can fairly judge the quantity of entries received, each company is limited to 3 entries per category, except for coffee roasters who are restricted to 2 entries.
 For example, a company that produces both preserves and pickles may enter up to six products, three pickles and three preserves.
 A separate entry form must be filled out for entries in different categories.
 Please choose the products you consider to best exemplify the qualities of tasty, authentic and responsible.

-All submissions that meet the criteria for entry as outlined on the entry form will be judged at a Blind Tasting in September 2015 in San Francisco.
+All submissions that meet the criteria for entry as outlined on the entry form will be judged at a Blind Tasting on September 18, 2016 in San Francisco.
 Each category has its own panel of judges with special expertise in the industry, whose names can be found on the website starting in August.
 In all categories, Awards are given to the top scorers in the blind tasting from each region provided they pass the vetting process and meet the minimum tasting scores put in place to ensure that consistent exceptional taste quality is found in all winners across categories and regions.

 Entrants are eligible for winning a Good Food Award if they satisfy each of the category-specific authenticity and responsible production criteria to which all must certify to on the entry form.
 All those determined to be Finalists and Winners by the blind tasting will be vetted through interviews by the Good Food Awards team and its committees of experts before being awarded those honors.
 Providing false information in these interviews, or at any point of the entry process, is grounds for disqualification.